Last updated on .

 If learning about and eating chocolate isn’t enough, the ChocoMuseo also offers free workshops where guests can make their own chocolate from scratch!
 It is recommended to book ahead of time for your workshop.
 Hours for the store are 10:30am to 6:30pm.

-The “highest Irish owned pub in the world” has a great atmosphere, good beer, and decent food (including an Irish breakfast).
+The “highest Irish owned pub in the world”, Paddy’s Irish Bar has a great atmosphere, good beer, and decent food (including an Irish breakfast).
 It’s a great place to go to watch big sports games.
 I had the quesadillas and a chicken caesar wrap.

 A Mi Manera ***

-I wanted to grab a quick lunch before my flight out of Cusco, so I stopped at this restaurant specializing in homemade pastas.
+I wanted to grab a quick lunch before my flight out of Cusco, so I stopped at A Mi Manera, which specializes in homemade pastas.
 I had the penne rigattis infernales.
 It’s penne smothered in cheese.
 Very tasty but the portion was a bit small for the price.

 Mia Pizza ***